All Episodes

 Hello, Jason.

-Uh I I appreciate the uh Rush Limbaugh program.
+I appreciate the Rush Limbaugh program.

 I think you do a great job of filling in for them.

-If we want to take a look, actually, you know, we we don't really have such a thing as free markets.
+If we want to take a look, actually, you know, we don't really have such a thing as free markets.

-I think we all need to be honest about that and and take a look at how government policy drives business to make some of the decisions that they make.
+I think we all need to be honest about that and take a look at how government policy drives business to make some of the decisions that they make.

-And if you take a look at our auto industry, for example, the national policy is for unions and companies to negotiate for what what used to be a social compact.
+And if you take a look at our auto industry, for example, the national policy is for unions and companies to negotiate for what used to be a social compact.

-So and what do you mean they were doing it under the umbrella of government?
+What do you mean they were doing it under the umbrella of government?

 Government policy.

-It's actually the national policy, collective bargaining is national policy.
+It's actually the national policies.

-Well, what would you say to this?
+What would you say to this?

 Let us establish a law.